Cantera/cantera-website/pages/science/reactors/controlreactor.rst

                     \dot{m}_{wall}
                     \tag{1}

-The equation for the total internal energy is found by writing the first law for an open system:
 The reactor volume changes as a function of time due to the motion of one or more walls: